St. Louis Dog Bite Attorneys

 like many other states, has a law that makes dog owners liable if their

-or that the owner had knowledge of such viciousness.
+owner had knowledge of such viciousness.

 If a person in St. Louis is on public property or lawfully on private property